RRaffay/nuntium_em/backend/README.md

 # Nuntium API Backend

 This is the backend for the Nuntium API, built with FastAPI.
-It provides endpoints to fetch country-specific economic data and generate economic reports based on recent events.
+It provides endpoints to fetch country-specific economic data, generate economic reports based on recent events, and handle user authentication.

 ## Features

-- **CORS Support**: Configured to allow requests from `http://localhost:3000`.
+- **CORS Support**: Configured to allow requests from specified origins.
-- **Data Models**: Defines models for `ArticleInfo`, `Event`, `CountryData`, and `Report`.
+- **Data Models**: Defines models for `ArticleInfo`, `Event`, `CountryData`, `Report`, and `User`.
-- **Data Loading**: Loads country-specific event data from JSON files and MongoDB.
+- **Data Loading**: Loads country-specific event data from MongoDB.
-- **API Endpoints**: Provides endpoints to fetch country data and generate economic reports.
+- **API Endpoints**: Provides endpoints to fetch country data, generate economic reports, and handle user authentication.
+- **Authentication**: Uses FastAPI Users for JWT-based authentication.
+- **Caching**: Implements Redis-based caching for improved performance.

 ## Requirements